kirtiapte/AWS-SAA-C02-Study-Guide/README.md

 - When you need to easily add authentication to your mobile and desktop app, think Amazon Cognito.

 ### What is AWS Resource Access Manager?
-- AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
-You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
+- AWS Resource Access Manager (RAM) is a service that <b>enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.</b> You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
 - Many organizations use multiple accounts to create administrative or billing isolation, and to limit the impact of errors as part of the AWS Organizations service.
-- RAM eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account you own.
+- <b>RAM eliminates the need to create duplicate resources in multiple accounts,</b> reducing the operational overhead of managing those resources in every single account you own.
 - You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps: create a Resource Share, specify resources, and specify accounts.
 - RAM is available at no additional charge.

 ### What is Athena?
-- Athena is an interactive query service which allows you to interact and query data from S3 using standard SQL commands.
-This is beneficial for programmatic querying for the average developer.
+- Athena is an <b>interactive query service which allows you to interact and query data from S3 using standard SQL commands.</b> This is beneficial for programmatic querying for the average developer.
 It is serverless, requires no provisioning, and you pay per query and per TB scanned.
 You basically turn S3 into a SQL supported database by using Athena.
 - Example use cases:
   - Query logs that are dumped into S3 buckets as an alternative or supplement to the ELK stack
   - Setting queries to run business reports based off of the data regularly entering S3